There are regulatory, ethical and financial reasons to ensure the cyber security of medical devices and their accessories. For example:

-TÜV SÜD’s test labs offer you a comprehensive set of assessment and testing activities related to the cyber security of your medical device.
+Our testing labs offer a comprehensive range of services to test and assess the cyber security of your medical devices.
 These include:

 How to ensure a smooth transition to MDR certification.